 Spiti Valley Transportations

-Hire a car with a driver – this is the best option and travel comfortably.
-The road condition permits speed from 10 to 15 km/h for 6 hours.
+Hire a car with a driver – this is the best option, and travel comfortably.
+The road condition permits a speed of 10 to 15 km/h for 6 hours.
 An SUV / jeep is recommended.
-I saw a broken Civic Honda abandoned on the roadside.
+I saw a broken Honda Civic abandoned on the roadside.

-Public Transportation – This is a budget and slow travel to and around Spiti Valley.
-HRTC runs everyday buses to towns and Kaza.
-Check for the weather conditions.
+Public Transportation – This is a budget and slow travel to and around the Spiti Valley.
+HRTC runs buses to towns and Kaza.
+Check the weather conditions.
 Bus Schedule & Bus Schedule 2

 Where to Stay in Spiti Valley?

-Countable guesthouse available in Kaza and Tabo.
-Do not have to set up a travel base if you are a ready to pack and go type.
+Countable guesthouses are available in Kaza and Tabo.
+Do not have to set up a travel base if you are a ready-to-pack-and-go type.
 Monasteries commonly have accommodation available, like the Dhankar Monastery Guest House, and for the smaller monasteries, you have to walk in and inquire.

 Tip: Many are closed during winter.
 Only a few locals might maintain their homes for guests.
-Lowering your expectation would guarantee an enjoyable trip :).
+Lowering your expectations would guarantee an enjoyable trip :).

 Kaza